ShadowsNetwork/prism/README.md

 # Introduction
-Shadows is a decentralized synthetic asset issuance protocol debeloped based on Substrate.
+Shadows is a decentralized synthetic asset issuance protocol developed based on Substrate.
 These synthetic assets are guaranteed by the Shadows Network pass DOWS.
 As long as DOWS is locked in, synthetic assets can be issued.

 # 1. Building